Please ensure Javascript is enabled for purposes of website accessibility Critical Information • Adelaide Hills Council Skip to main content

 Critical Information

-Critical information on fire danger seasons, fire ratings, and emergency alerts and contacts for bushfires, storms, floods, and heatwaves.
-Stay informed and prepared with these essential emergency resources.
+Fire danger seasons, fire ratings, and emergency alerts and contacts for bushfires, storms, floods, and heatwaves.
+Stay informed and prepared with these essential resources.

 Emergency Siren Lights